This post may contain affiliate links for your shopping convenience.

 That, however, did nothing to make this be a one-piece label.

-Next, I tried using the “attach” tool thinking this would “attach” all the letter to become the label I wanted.
+Next, I tried using the “attach” tool, thinking this would “attach” all the letters to become the label I wanted.
 No luck!

-So, I decided to Google it and this video from the Cricut tutorials came up.
-In this video and two others she explains the difference between “grouping”, “attaching” and then “welding”, but she still doesn’t show you how to get those letters together so you can then make them print as one word, in one scoop.
+So, I searched it, and this video from the Cricut tutorials came up.
+In this video and two others, she explains the difference between “grouping,” “attaching,” and then “welding,” but she still doesn’t show you how to get those letters together so you can then make them print as one word, in one scoop.

-That’s where my patient and persistent side comes in and I start poking around until I figure it out.
+That’s where my patient and the persistent side comes in, and I start poking around until I figure it out.

-I decided to right click one of the words again and see what options I have in there.
-As you can see on the image above, the first option is to “UnGroup”.
+I decided to right-click one of the words again and see what options I had in there.
+As you can see in the image above, the first option is to “UnGroup.”

-By clicking “UnGroup” each letter becomes its own element and I was then able to move them together, connecting them.
+By clicking “UnGroup,” each letter becomes its element, and I was then able to move them together, connecting them.

 I made this video for you so you can see how this goes.
-Once you figure it out, it’s very quick and easy!
+Once you figure it out, it’s swift and easy!

 Printing Your Vinyl Labels

-Now that we figured out how to create our labels and have them come out as one word and not every letter of the word you want on your label, let’s print them.
+Now that we figured out how to create our labels and have them come out as one word (instead of every letter of the word separately) let’s print them.

-I found this to actually be a very nice part of Design Space as you have a print-preview of your work and how it will show on your mat.
+I found this to be a beautiful part of Design Space as you have a print preview of your work and how it will show on your mat.

-Simply click on “Make It” on the top right corner of your working space and the following screen will come up.
+Click on “Make It” on the top right corner of your working space, and the following screen will come up.

 Next, click the “Continue” green button.

-A screen with all the options of materials will appear and you will select vinyl for this project.
+A screen with all the materials options will appear, and you will select Vinyl for this project.

 Your Cricut Maker will do its magic and print your labels on your mat exactly where you positioned your work on the “virtual” mat on your screen.
 It’s awesome!

-Removing The Labels From The Mat And Applying Them
+Removing The Vinyl Labels From The Mat And Applying Them

-What matters is that the result is gorgeous and I can’t wait to create all labels for every container in my house.
-I’m secretly wishing winter was a little longer for this project! 😉
+What matters is that the result is gorgeous, and I can’t wait to create all labels for every container in my house.
+I secretly wish winter was a little longer for this project! (not really! haha)

 - I loved the result and look forward to create labels for many other containers and areas of my house.